Atticuss/atticuss.github.io/_posts/2018-04-25-machine-learning-vs-cryptocoin-miners-pt-1.md

 title: Machine Learning vs Cryptocoin Miners -- Part 1
 author: Jonn Callahan
 tags:
-  - amazon web services
-  - aws
-  - vpc
-  - flow logs
-  - vpc flow logs
+  - AWS
-  - bitcoin
+  - VPC Flow Logs
-  - bitcoin mining
+  - Cryptocoin mining
-  - machine learning
-  - ml
+  - Machine Learning
-  - intrusion detection system
-  - ids
+  - Intrusion Detection System
 description: One of the most common attack-patterns for black hats these days is to pivot from server control to cryptocoin mining.
 In this post, I'm going to dig into my attempts at a poor man's IDS leveraging ML and AWS VPC Flow Logs.
 ---